Vikinghøgda Formation

 The Vikinghøgda Formation is a geologic formation in Svalbard, Norway.
 It preserves fossils dating back to the Early Triassic (Griesbachian-Spathian) period.
 It is split into three members, from oldest to youngest: the Deltadalen Member (Induan), Lusitaniadalen Member (Smithian), and Vendomdalen Member (Spathian).
-The formation can be found in central and southern Spitsbergen, as well as the smaller islands of Barentsøya and Edgeøya.
-The type locality is positioned in the vicinity of Vikinghøgda and Sticky Keep, two low peaks along the southeast edge of the Sassendalen valley in Spitsbergen.
+The formation can be found in central Spitsbergen (Sassendalen, Dickson Land, James I Land), southern Spitsbergen, as well as the smaller islands of Barentsøya and Edgeøya.
+The type locality is positioned in the vicinity of Vikinghøgda and Sticky Keep, two low peaks along the southeast edge of Sassendalen (Sassen Valley) in Spitsbergen.
 The two upper members of the Vikinghøgda Formation were previously grouped together as the Sticky Keep Formation.

 Subunits

 The Vikinghøgda Formation is formed by fine-grained marine sediments, such as mudstones, shales, siltstones, and fine sandstones.
 There is a trend of finer sediments, deeper waters, and higher organic content through the formation.
 Though fossils are only abundant in the middle part (Lusitaniadalen Member) of the formation, index fossils can be found throughout the whole formation.
 The Vikinghøgda Formation is one of the better records of Early Triassic chronostratigraphy in the Boreal realm, owing to a combination of continuous sedimentation, distinctive index fossils, palynomorph stratigraphy, magnetostratigraphy, and trace metal cyclostratigraphy.